cds-snc/notification-planning/.github/ISSUE_TEMPLATE/bug-bogue.md

 ## Impact

-Describe user/system impact to consider when prioritizing this issue.
+Describe overall user/system impact to consider when prioritizing this issue.

+If applicable

+Impact on Notify users:

+Impact on Recipients:

+Impact on Notify team:

 ## Screenshots